sccnlab/E-DFE/README.md

 3. Verify the installation `nest module list --filter face`.

 #### Data
 We use the facial expression data from FEAFA paper (https://www.iiplab.net/feafa/).
-Please download it from there if you want use the same data.
+Please download it from there if you want to use the same data.

 #### Training
 1. Change the data_dir in /demo/s3n_train.yml to your data folder.